 The Best Scuba Diving in Cancun: all you need to know

 Did you know that Yucatan is considered one of the safest places in Mexico?
-It’s the land of the 6000 cenotes and amazing colonial town, the luxury haciendas and the most lovely and welcoming people, and delicious cuisine.
+It’s the land of the 6000 cenotes and amazing colonial town, the luxury haciendas the most lovely and welcoming people, and delicious cuisine.

 Jalisco is a spectacular and diverse region, with the vibrant Guadalajara as its capital city, and its cute Pueblos Magicos, Lake Chapala, the largest lake in Mexico, and the popular Riviera Nayarit, with the friendly city of Puerto Vallarta and the quaint surf town of Sayulita and much more.